aptivate/inaspmaterials/src/Network_Management/One_Week_Training_Course/One_Week_Training_Course.rst

 Venue Setup
 -----------

+-  Print some copies of the `Vi Quick Reference <http://www.ws.afnog.org/afnog2013/unix-intro/references/vi-quick-reference.pdf>`_
+   (perhaps one for every two participants).
 -  Wall area set up for parking area (topics to revisit later).
 -  Equipment in space, but NOT connected.
--  Download Ubuntu Live DVD, VirtualBox for Ubuntu, CentOS, Mac and Windows and guest additions onto the shared drive.
+-  Download Ubuntu Live DVD, VirtualBox for Ubuntu, CentOS, Mac and Windows and guest additions onto the shared drive or the Class Router/Server.
+Ensure that participants can find and download them from their computers.
 -  Set up a DHCP server, and TFTP network install of Ubuntu from a server.